jasongrout/applied-linear-algebra/lecture2.md

-# (DRAFT) Lecture 2: Orthogonal Vectors and Matrices
+# Lecture 2: Orthogonal Vectors and Matrices

 The set of complex numbers is denoted $\mathbb{C}$.
 The conjugate of the complex number $z=a+bi$ is $\bar z = a-bi$.